 Minnesota Sen. Amy Klobuchar this month released 12 years of tax returns, dating to 2006, when she first became a candidate for federal office.

-Meanwhile Donald Trump has continued to hide his tax reports since the 2016 presidential campaign.
-He was the first nominee in decades to refuse to show the documents.
-House Democrats continue to demand release of the files, which would give lawmakers a clear picture of Trump’s business dealings and potential conflicts of interest.
-Release of the tax returns is needed for The House to do their job of legal oversight, checks and balances.
+Meanwhile, Donald Trump continues to hide his tax returns.
+During the 2016 presidential campaign, he became the first nominee in decades to refuse to show the documents.
+House Democrats continue to demand release of the files, maintaining that access to the returns is justified as part of their oversight duties and is necessary in order to carry out the government’s system of checks and balances.